 (More) Radical Honesty.

 Radical honesty has been a thing for a while.
 Honest brands that ‘say it how it is’ connect with an iconically millennial sensibility (I’m looking at you, RyanairKFC & Pot Noodle ).
 Emerging audiences are however encouraging us to move a step further, from saying the unsaid – to doing the unexpected; supporting people and communities in ways that genuinely benefit them.
-What our Financial Outsiders are calling for isn’t about CSR, it’s about putting an end to gatekeeping that upholds the (un)balance between the haves & have nots through creating spaces and cultivating (branded) communities that facilitate the greatest kind of wealth distribution – knowledge.
+What our Financial Outsiders are calling for isn’t about CSR, it’s about putting an end to gatekeeping that upholds the imbalance between the haves & have nots through creating spaces and cultivating (branded) communities that facilitate the greatest kind of wealth distribution – knowledge.

 Learning about The Financial Outsiders is part of our commitment to look at (and be inspired by) groups of people who don’t fit neatly into tick-boxes, well trodden segmentations or traditional pathways.